 But these baked beans can easily be enjoyed at breakfast, lunch or supper and throughout the year.
 They make one of the best side dishes, especially when served alongside this finger-licking recipe for Bar-B-Barn Ribs.

-This easy-baked beans recipe is so versatile that it can be easily adapted for your meatless Monday lineup.
-I have also provided you with cooking guidelines so that it can easily be made in your slow-cooker or oven.
+This easy baked bean recipe is so versatile that it can easily be adapted for your meatless Monday lineup.
+I have also provided you with cooking guidelines to make it in your slow cooker or Dutch oven easily.

 When preparing any recipe for baked beans, you will immediately notice that the prep time is minimal compared to the idle time and that it all starts with a good soak.